fai-songprasit/fai-songprasit/README.md

 **About me:**
 - 💻 I'm a full-stack web developer
-- ⚡ My current skill sets are JavaScript, React, Redux, HTML and CSS
+- ⚡ My current skill sets are JavaScript, React, Redux, HTML, CSS, SQLite and REST APIs

 ***Things I'm currently learning:***
 - 🌱 C# - using CodeAcademy and Udacity